 Brenda Strafford Chair in the Prevention of Domestic Violence and Associate Professor at the Faculty of Social Work and Fellow and Faculty Member of the School of Public Policy, University of Calgary, Canada

 Lana Wells is a top-ranked and globally respected scholar in the field of social work, public policy and violence prevention.
 She is a change-maker in advancing gender and social justice, equity, and social inclusion, engaging and mobilizing men in violence prevention while advancing systems and structural change through collaboration and innovative policy approaches.
 Wells created the first research hub in Canada to focus solely on stopping domestic and sexual violence before it starts – Shift: The Project to End Domestic Violence.
 Shift’s focus is designing and testing new behavioural approaches to prevent gender-based violence by advancing equity and inclusion and integrating evidence into policy and practice.
 She has worked with hundreds of community-based organizations and all orders of government to transform our systems of oppression and reimagine new possibilities through an equity-lens.
-Since the appointment to the Chair position in 2010, Lana has held over $11 million in research funding, grants, and awards.
+Since the appointment to the Chair position in 2010, Lana has held over $10 million in research funding, grants, and awards and raised over 22.5 million in support of violence prevention efforts.
 In 2023, Lana received the prestigious Killam Professor Award and in 2022 she received The Order of the University of Calgary in recognition of her community work.
 She also was recognized by her colleagues and in 2016 she received the John Hutton Memorial Award for Social Action/Policy from the Alberta College of Social Workers.
 From 2012 – 2016 Lana led the MSW Leadership Program in the Faculty of Social Work where she also teaches leadership, advocacy & diplomacy along with social policy.
 She actively supervises graduate students within the Faculty of Social Work and the School of Public Policy where in 2012 she became a Research Fellow and Instructor.
 Between 2013 – 2016, Lana was a member of the Alberta Family Violence Death Review Committee and in 2014 she joined the Board of Directors at PREVNet – a national network of leading researchers and organizations, working together to stop bullying and violence in Canada.
 Lana holds a bachelor’s and master’s degrees in social work from the University of Calgary and a combined honours degree in Religious and Women Studies from McMaster University.
 In her spare time, Lana is an avid mountain bike and lives with her family in the rockies.

 Elena Esina